For inquiries about goat health - 0477 813 278

 A comprehensive summary of the latest research on Johne's disease, also known as paratuberculosis, in goats is presented in a well-organized and easy-to-read format.

 I was very active, although ultimately unsuccessful, in my efforts to keep herds affected by Johne's disease in quarantine, aiming to maintain our state of Queensland as a protected zone.
+Now goats incubating Johne's disease can be sold to uneducated new owners.

 Copyright © 2018 Goat Veterinary Consultancies - goatvetoz - All Rights Reserved.